rust-lang/book/src/ch19-01-all-the-places-for-patterns.md

 One requirement for `match` expressions is that they need to be _exhaustive_ in the sense that all possibilities for the value in the `match` expression must be accounted for.
-One way to ensure you’ve covered every possibility is to have a catchall pattern for the last arm: for example, a variable name matching any value can never fail and thus covers every remaining case.
+One way to ensure you’ve covered every possibility is to have a catch-all pattern for the last arm: for example, a variable name matching any value can never fail and thus covers every remaining case.

 The particular pattern `_` will match anything, but it never binds to a